 In 2020, the OSUSO was the only university orchestra program in the country invited to perform at the College Orchestra Directors Association National Conference in Vancouver, BC.
 In 2018, the OSUSO won 1st Place in the Ictus International Band & Orchestra Competition and received the Vytautas Marijosius Memorial Award in Orchestral Programming and the Ernst Bacon Memorial Award for the Performance of American Music.
 Additionally, the OSUSO was named a finalist in The American Prize in Orchestral Performance Competition and performed at the Oklahoma Music Educators Association Conference in Tulsa in 2013 and 2018.

-Music Director & Conductor, OSU Youth & Community Orchestras
+Music Director & Conductor, OSU Symphony, Youth, & Community Orchestras

 Director of Orchestral Studies, OSU